 In December 2021, we entered into an At-the-Market Offering Sales Agreement, or ATM, with Virtu Americas, LLC, as sales agent, pursuant to which we may sell shares of common stock with an aggregate offering price of up to \$25 million.
 During the year ended December 31, 2022, we sold 200,000 shares of our common stock pursuant to the ATM.
 As of December 31, 2022, shares of our common stock having an aggregate value of \$23.5 million remained available for sale under the ATM.
 Also in December 2021, we entered into a \$25.0 million contingent convertible debt agreement, or Debt Agreement, with Silicon Valley Bank, or SVB, and SVB Innovation Credit Fund VIII, L.P., or, together with SVB, the Lenders, which was amended in April 2022.
 As part of the contingent convertible debt agreement, the Lenders funded \$15.0 million in the form of convertible indebtedness, or Convertible Debt, at closing.
 Subject to certain terms and conditions, the Lenders may convert all or any part of the outstanding Convertible Debt and accrued and unpaid interest at any time prior to maturity into shares of our common stock at a conversion price equal to \$9.34 per share, subject to customary anti-dilution adjustments.
 Additionally, all outstanding Convertible Debt, including accrued and unpaid interest, will mandatorily convert into shares of our common stock, at the conversion price, on such date, if any, when the closing price per share of our common stock has been equal to or greater than \$24.00 for 30 consecutive trading days prior to such date.
 On March 10, 2023, SVB was closed by the California Department of Financial Protection and Innovation, which also appointed the FDIC as receiver.
-We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether SVB or any successor lender(s) will be willing to work with the Company on any modifications to the current Convertible Debt or Term Loan agreements.
-Any amounts due under the Convertible Debt, including interest payments, will remain payable to any successor lender(s).
-In addition, we have warrants outstanding to purchase up to approximately 5,333,088 shares of common stock, at a weighted-average exercise price of \$7.26 per share.
+We are aware that there can be no assurance that the Term Loans will be available to us for borrowing nor whether SVB or any successor lender(s) will be willing interest payments, will remain payable to any successor lender(s).
+In addition, we have warrants outstanding to purchase up to approximately 5,333,088 shares of common stock, at a weighted-average

 The sale of additional shares of our common stock pursuant to the ATM, the conversion of the Convertible Debt into shares of our common stock, or the exercise of any of our outstanding warrants would have a dilutive impact on our existing stockholders.
 Sales under the ATM, the conversion of the Convertible Debt or the exercise of any of our outstanding warrants, could cause the market price of our common stock to decline significantly.
 Sales of our common stock under the ATM, the conversion of the Convertible Debt, the exercise of any of our outstanding warrants or the perception that such events will occur, could also encourage short sales by third parties, which could contribute to the further decline of the price of our common stock.
-Additionally, the sale of a substantial number of shares of our common stock under the ATM, the conversion of the Convertible Debt, the exercise of any of our outstanding warrants or the perception that such events be the exercise of any of our outstanding warrants or the price of our common stock.
 Additionally, the sale of a substantial number of shares of our common stock under the ATM, the conversion of the Convertible Debt, the exercise of any of our outstanding warrants or the perception that such events will occur, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish.